Vehicle Setup Guide #

 - Gear ratios of zero are not permitted.
 This is what Neutral gear is for.

-- Automatic transmission and Auto-shift in Manual transmission require the forward gear ratios to be sorted in decreasing order.
+- Automatic transmission and Auto-shift require the forward gear ratios to be sorted in decreasing order.

 - Reverse gears are not automatically engaged.
 The automated modes engage the first reverse gear when required, but other reverse gears should be manually engaged via manual gear shift.

 In order not to change gear up if the drive wheels have lost their traction, the Auto shift mode only engages the 2nd gear if the vehicle's speed is above the 2nd gear min speed (m/s) value.

 The Park mode is characteristic of the Automatic transmissions, but it can be simulated in Manual transmissions as well (Allow Park mode).